Drishya 2: Plot

 The hero would keep the skeletal remains which he got from the cemetery with him for nearly three years, and befriend a security guard at the district medical college morgue under the pretext of offering him a chance in the film industry.
 On the night the remains excavated from the police station arrive at the morgue, after plying the security guard with drinks, the hero would switch the body in the morgue, just before the day the DNA analysis is to be performed.

 With no physical evidence to prove his culpability, Rajendra is released on personal bail.
 Rajendra's lawyer Renuka requests the Judge to kindly direct the state police not to proceed against Rajendra and his family for the time being as they are approaching the High Court of Karnataka to stop all the proceedings against them in connection with the "so-called" crime.
 The Judge calls Prathap to his chambers and tells him that both Rajendra's and Chandrasekhar's families truly deserve justice, but the legal system is unable to provide it to them.

 The judge also orders Prathap to end all investigations of Tarun's case, as unsolved cases are not new to the system.
 Outside the courthouse, Vijayashankar discloses to Roopa and Chandrasekhar that Rajendra's alternate climax had a tail end as well: the hero would transfer the villain's remains to his bereaved parents.
 Simultaneously, Rajendra has Tarun's cremated skeletal remains anonymously handed over to Roopa and Chandrasekhar.

 As Chandrasekhar immerses Tarun's ashes into the river, Prathap convinces Roopa to let go of her enmity with Rajendra, saying that they will never succeed in punishing Rajendra since he is making good on his intent to protect his family.
 Prathap also states that Rajendra's life is his punishment, as the latter must constantly endeavour in his efforts to protect his family from the ever-watchful eye of the authorities.
 Meanwhile, Rajendra, who was watching the trio from afar, leaves solemnly.

 Production

-The film was announced on Ugadi 2021.
-As of mid-2021, the film was being shot in Kadagadalu before the shoot was shifted to Balamuri.
-The film was slightly modified from the serious tone in the first half of the original film.
+The film was announced in April 2021.
+Filming took place in Kadagadalu and Balamuri.
+Drishya 2 was slightly modified from the serious tone in the first half of the original film.

 Music

-The music was composed by B. Ajaneesh Loknath.
+The film's music was composed by B. Ajaneesh Loknath.